 - Inaccurate product description.
-Providing vague and/or misleading descriptions can lead to complaints and cancelations.
-It’s important that the buyer receives a detailed description of the goods and services they are paying for.
+Providing vague or misleading descriptions can lead to complaints and cancellations.
+The buyer must receive a detailed description of the goods and services they are paying for.

-- Incorrectly packaging and labeling dangerous goods.
-Mislabeling dangerous goods can potentially have disastrous consequences, especially if goods aren’t packaged and handled safely.
-For further information visit GOV.UK’s shipping dangerous goods page.
+- Incorrectly packaging and labelling dangerous goods.
+Mislabelling hazardous goods can have disastrous consequences, especially if goods aren’t packaged and handled safely.
+For further information, visit GOV.UK’s shipping dangerous goods page.

 - Wrongly assuming your goods qualify for free trade.
-If you wrongly label your goods as eligible for duty free treatment, you’re committing fraud.
+If you incorrectly label your goods as eligible for duty-free treatment, you’re committing fraud.
 This can have consequences for both you and your customer, as they may incur extra charges on delivery of the goods.
 For more details, head over to GOV.UK’s trade agreements page.

 What to do if your commercial invoice has a mistake?

-If you realise you’ve made a mistake before you ship your invoice, simply correct the error and send it away.
+If you realise you’ve made a mistake before shipping your invoice, correct the error and send it.